Incentives (✔ Local, ✔ State, ✔ Federal)

 Expedited Plan Review and Permitting

-Sumter County and its cities work together to make sure your project is running without delay, and the Authority is your liaison.
+Sumter County and its cities work together to ensure your project runs without delay, and the Authority is your liaison.

 Revenue Bonds (General and Specific)